coder36/raspi-ansible/README.md

     cd ~/raspi-ansible
     ansible-playbook -i live vpn.yml
+    sudo /etc/network/if-up.d/openvpn_firewall

+I'm not sure of the openvpn_firewall script is needed.

 This will create a client config file: `/etc/openvpn/client.ovpn` which can be imported directly into an openvpn client.